 Inka Keränen.
-We took a small detour on the way to the coast.
+We took a small detour on the way to the water.

 Kale Lazarick among the reeds.
 I was shooting with the 50mm f/1.4 Sigma ART lens, and it was struggling quite a bit locking the focus with the strong backlight.
 It did not help that I was shooting at maximal aperture, but I wanted the shallow depth of field.

 Kale Lazarick.
 After a while I figured that holding some of the reeds in front of the camera made for a beautiful light bloom.
-Of course I got a bit carried away, and there was some of the photos were the bloom was so strong that you did not see the dancers in the photo.
+Of course I got a bit carried away, and there were some of the photos where the bloom was so strong that you did not see the dancers in the photo.

 Inka Keränen.
 We added a bit of motion to the photo with a hair toss.

 Inka and Kale.
-It is always fun to see what happens when you put to dancers together in front of the camera, they start to move and it takes on a life of its own.
+It is always fun to see what happens when you put two dancers together in front of the camera, they start to move and the scene takes on a life of its own.